functional-art/functional-art.github.com/2019/performance.md

 Performance Notes and Bios
 ==========================

-# Khyal Geometries: Functional Live-Coding for Sitar and DAW
+# Khyal Geometries: Functional Live-Coding for Sitar and DAW {#rahmanrothwell}

 Khyal Geometries is a new project which combines classical, jazz and folk technique on the sitar with improvised live-coding of a digital